 2 | Joko-to (上古刀)

-Joko-to means swords made before the Heian period.
-Joko-to is not part of the sword study.
-The sword study starts from the Heian Period.
-Joko-to is in the category of the archaeological field.
+Joko-to refers to swords made before the Heian period.
+Joko-to is not part of sword study.
+The study of swords begins from the Heian period.
+Joko-to falls under the category of archaeology.

 Jomon (縄文) period 9000 B.C.